-Entrance Test Score Description Year Groups Notes Subject Access ESOL Progression 1-8 Beginners Not recommended for entry Will not be able to access the curriculum 9-17 Elementary Year 7 and 8 only Some Year 9s if other girls there to make a group Would find it challenging to access the curriculum Lower Intermediate or Intermediate level.
-Possibility of them taking Cambridge KET or PET exam.
-18 - 25 Lower Intermediate Year 9 and 10 Might find it challenging initially, but should cope in due course Intermediate or Upper Intermediate Level.
-Take the Cambridge PET exam or occasionally FCE 26 - 32 Upper Intermediate Year 9, 10, 12 Would sit FCE Would cope well through the course and contribute well.
-Year 12 girls at lower range could access less wordy subjects and at the higher range could access Economics and Science Upper Intermediate, with all taking the FCE exam.
+Entrance Test Score Description Year Groups Notes Subject Access Progression 1-8 Beginners Not recommended for entry Will not be able to access the curriculum 9-17 Elementary Year 7 and 8 only Would find it challenging to access the curriculum Lower Intermediate or Intermediate level.
+Possibility of them taking Cambridge B1Preliminary for Schools 18 - 25 Lower Intermediate Year 9 and 10 Advisable only for Year 10s who are here for one year.
+Might find it challenging initially, but should cope in due course Intermediate or Upper Intermediate Level.
+Work towards taking the Cambridge B2First for Schools 26 - 32 Upper Intermediate Year 9, 10, 12 Would cope well through the course and contribute well.
+Year 12 girls at lower range could access less wordy subjects and at the higher range could access Economics and Science Upper Intermediate, with all taking the B2 First for Schools.
 The higher range girls should be aiming for an A grade.
-Year 9 girls taking FCE could potentially join mainstream English in Year 10 33-40 Advanced Year 12 Would sit CAE Would cope well and could do some wordier subjects like HART, Economics and Sciences.
-Those at higher range could access History, RS etc Take CAE at the end of Year 12.
-Prepare for IELTS in Year 13 - with an aim of achieving at least a 6.
+33-40 Advanced Year 12 Would cope well and could do some wordier subjects like HART, Economics and Sciences.
+Those at higher range could access History, RS etc Take C1 Advanced at the end of Year 12.
+Prepare for IELTS in Year 13 - with an aim of achieving at least a 7.
 41-48 Proficiency Top Year 12 Could take Cambridge Proficiency exam Would cope exceedingly well with any subject.
-Take CAE at the end of Year 12 and achieve an A grade, or possibly take Cambridge Proficiency Exam.
+Take C1 Advanced at the end of Year 12 and achieve an A grade, or possibly take C2 Proficiency.
 Prepare for IELTS in Year 13 - with aim of achieving at least an 8.